antvolin/bitradio-wallet-gui/README.md

 # bitradio-wallet-gui
 Dockerized wallet Bitradio with graphical Interface

-# REQUIRED TO RUN
+## REQUIRED TO RUN

-# Download and the first launch of the container
+#### Loading the container from the repository <https://hub.docker.com/r/antvolin/bitradio-wallet-gui/> and the first launch of the container
     # Allow access to the host screen
     xhost +si:localuser:root